chetana-vyas/Bank_Customer_Churn_Prediction_Classification/MVP.md

-# Project Proposal

-## Predicting Churn for Bank Customers
+# Predicting Churn for Bank Customers

 ## Project:
 Customer acquisition is an expensive process, requires huge effort than retention.
 Most giants in tech / non-tech sector is working on a crucial goal of reducing customer churn.